-France’s network of more than 3,000 kilometres of canal waterways get less recognition than its more famous rivers, but arguably the canals are just as important to the history of France – and Europe as a whole.
+France’s network of more than 3,000 kilometers of canal waterways get less recognition than its more famous rivers, but arguably the canals are just as important to the history of France – and Europe as a whole.
 Built in the 16th and 17th centuries at a time when roads were primitive and dangerous, as a means to transport grains, coal, and other necessities from the ports to Paris and into rural villages, the narrow waterways fell by the wayside with the advent of the railroad and the later automobile and truck transport.

 Canals in Burgundy became largely abandoned during the 19th and 20th centuries.
-Rediscovered in the 1960s by hippie travellers, the canals – and those across France – have since seen a strong resurgence in use.
-This time, though, it is tourists travelling by luxury barge, many of which rival the river cruise boats in elegance and luxury, not to mention the added charm and exclusivity of a small barge with just 12 passengers.
+Rediscovered in the 1960s by hippie travelers, the canals – and those across France – have since seen a strong resurgence in use.
+This time, though, it is tourists traveling by luxury barge, many of which rival the river cruise boats in elegance and luxury, not to mention the added charm and exclusivity of a small barge with just 12 passengers.

 The Canal de Bourgogne

 Construction on the Canal de Bourgogne began as early as 1605, under Henry VI of France, although the canal was not fully completed until the 1830s.
-When it was built, the canal was an engineering marvel, though it never reached the traffic levels its organisers had hoped for, in part because of the one-way tunnel near Pouilly-en-Auxois and partly because of the growth of the railroad.
+When it was built, the canal was an engineering marvel, though it never reached the traffic levels its organizers had hoped for, in part because of the one-way tunnel near Pouilly-en-Auxois and partly because of the growth of the railroad.

 Today, the only traffic permitted on the canal are privately owned boats, hired crafts, and hotel barges like the La Belle Epoque.